Taiwan profile - Media

 The media environment in Taiwan is among the freest in Asia, and extremely competitive.

 There are hundreds of newspapers, all privately-owned and reflecting a wide range of views.
-Laws which prohibit the promotion of independence from China or communism are not generally enforced.

 There are more than 170 radio stations, many of them with specific music formats.
 Phone-in programmes are particularly popular.

 There were more than 20 million internet users by 2017 (InternetWorldStats).
 Facebook and messaging platform Line are leading social media destinations.

 A 2017 survey found that around 82% of Taiwanese have a Facebook account.
 The platform's penetration rate in Taiwan is said by some analysts to be higher than anywhere else in the world.

 United Daily News - Chinese-language

 China Times - Chinese-language daily